Overlytic/overlytic.github.io/_posts/2023-07-05-git_rebasing.md

 When I was learning git, I remember struggling with the `git rebase` function.
 I am sure I am not the only one, so hopefully an explanation of what I found confusing will be able to help somebody else too.

 First, let's zoom out a bit.
 As a source control system, git makes it possible to integrate code changes into a source code repository.
 For simplicity, let's assume the git repository has a main branch for the main code base and a feature branch where a new feature is being developed.
 After completion, the feature branch has to be integrated into the main branch.
-Git provides two main ways of achieving this namely merging and rebasing.
+Git provides two main ways of achieving this: merging and rebasing.

-*todo: high level description of merging vs rebasing?*
+Git merge combines the changes of one branch (e.g. feature) and adds it to the target branch (e.g. main).
+This is the simpler option between the two that has the advantage that all the history of the branches is maintained for future reference.
+However, the disadvantage is that history can become cluttered and harder to follow.

-There are advantages and disadvantages to both approaches, and developers can be quite quite polarised strongly prefer one over the other. ...
+Git rebasing on the other hand recreates the commits of a branch (e.g. feature) as if they occurred at the end of another branch (e.g. main).
+This makes it possible to have a more streamlined commit history that is easier to follow.
+However, the drawback is that the command is rewriting history, which is a more involved process.
+Conflicts during the process can be harder to resolve.
+It's also very important to not rewrite the history of public branches that other people rely on (more about this later).

 ...

 *todo: setup of previous example*